IgorTodorovskiIBM/blog/_posts/2026-04-20-z-vector-search.md

 What started as "can we get embeddings working on z/OS?" turned into a practical retrieval layer for RAG on the mainframe.
 Embeddings gave us semantic understanding.
 A vector store made it persistent.
 Hybrid search made it practical for people who think in message IDs, commands, and procedures, not just natural language. `z-console` tied it into one concrete operator workflow, but the bigger point is that secure, local retrieval on z/OS is now a real building block you can use elsewhere too.

-Thank you to Haritha D, Sachin T, Bill O'Farrell and Chad McIntyre for their support and feedback!
+Thank you to Bill O'Farrell, Chad McIntyre, James Tang, Haritha D, and Sachin T for their support and feedback!